anaeggerdemier/my-api-generation/README.md

-# My API
+# NodeUser API

-**My API** is a RESTful application developed with Node.js and Express to manage users in a PostgreSQL database.
+**NodeUser API** is a RESTful application developed with Node.js and Express to manage users in a PostgreSQL database.
 It supports CRUD operations and includes additional features such as pagination and data validation.

 ## Description